Distinguish between partial hydatiform mole (PHM) and complete hydatiform mole (CHM).

 Ambient: Indefinitely; Refrigerated: Indefinitely; Frozen: Unacceptable

-Flow Cytometry can be used to help identify partial hydatidiform moles.
-Partial moles are usually triploid while complete moles are diploid or tetraploid.
-[Clinical Medicine: Pathology, 2008, 1:61-67].
-However, most products of conception are diploid by flow cytometry, so a diploid histogram does not suggest a complete hydatidiform mole unless supported clinically and microscopically.
-Of 35 cases of histologically apparent partial moles, no complications occurred in those that were triploid.
-However, 20 percent of those that were diploid had complications (persistence, metastasis).
-[Am J Ob Gyn, 1987, 157: 969-73]
+Diagnostic Data: Flow cytometry can be used to help identify partial hydatidiform moles.
+Partial moles are usually triploid while complete moles are diploid, tetraploid, or aneuploid [Clinical Medicine: Pathology, 2008;1:61-67; Gynecol Oncol, 2001;81:67-70].
+However, most products of conception are diploid, so a diploid histogram does not suggest a complete mole unless supported clinically and microscopically.

 Laboratory Developed Test (LDT)